 ??.

-Sole Traders / small organisations need to consider who will be the nominated trusted person/s e.g. Governing Body or spouse responsible to attend to business needs and client communications in the event they are unable to perform their duties (planned or unexpected leave).
-The nominated person needs to have access to information required and appropriate training and direction.
+Sole Traders / small organisations will need to consider what the needs will be, what actions will need to be taken and who will be the nominated trusted person/s (e.g. Governing Body or spouse) to carry out these actions in the event of unexpected leave.
+They will need to be able to make informed decisions and manage matters relating to operational management and clinical issues.
+This includes immediate business needs and client communications as well as implementation of anyplanned arrangements you may have with preferred network / alternate providers for transfer of participant services.
+The nominated person therefore needs to have access to information required and appropriate training and direction (also considering privacy & confidentiality issues).
 This should be communicated to the trusted person via a formal letter and copies kept with appropriate authorities e.g. Solicitor.
 Once you have made this decision it must be discussed and approved by the Governing Body and a statement added to this policy.

 Participant Related Decisions / Actions